 The Company utilizes a Monte Carlo simulation to determine the impact of stock option grants in accordance with IFRS 2, Share-based payment, on the Company's net income.
 The model utilizes certain information, such as the interest rate on a risk-free security maturing generally at the same time as the option being valued, and requires certain assumptions, such as the expected amount of time an option will be outstanding until it is exercised or it expires and the volatility associated with the price of the underlying shares of common stock, to calculate the fair value of stock options granted.
 The model also estimate the likelihood of performance fulfillment and takes this into account in the valuation.

-During the period ended 31 December 2021, the Company has had share-based payment arrangements for employees, as described below.
-Option granted as of 31.12.2021 show grants gross before forfeited options.
+During the period ended 31 December 2022, the Company has had share-based payment arrangements for employees, as described below.